author-mvecf/MVECF/README.md

 # Mean Variance Efficient Collaborative Filtering for Stock Recommendation
-This repository contains python code for MVECF and Baseline models (BPR, WMF, and LightGCN).
-Sample data and code for analyzing the results are also included.

 ## Introduction
-Mean Variance Efficient Collaborative Filtering (MVECF) is a recommender system for stock recommendation that specifically designed to handle the risk-return profile of recommended portfolios while recommending stocks with the consideration of user preferences.
+Mean Variance Efficient Collaborative Filtering (MVECF) is a recommender system for stock recommendation that specifically designed to improve the pareto optimality in a trade-off between risk and return (i.e., the mean-variance efficiency) of recommended portfolios.
+We utilize the regularization technique to ensure that the recommendation is made based on the user’s current portfolio while increasing diversification effect.
+We further restructure the model to ordinary weighted matrix factorization form so that MVECF can be performed by only chaging the target rating.
+This modified rating is also used to incoporate MVECF to state-of-the-art graph based ranking models.
+This repository contains python codes for MVECF and Baseline models (BPR, WMF, and LightGCN).
+Sample data and analysis codes are included.

 ## Environment
 The codes of MVECF are implemented and tested under the following development environment: